Mapping the World to Find Erroneous Business Listings

 Filed: April 4, 2011

-A system and method is provided that detect a business listing having erroneous geospatial data.
+A system and method is provided that detects a business listing having erroneous geospatial data.
 In one aspect, it is determined whether a first location and a second location are at least partially situated within a cell, the cell representing a geographic region having a predetermined area.

 If the first location and the second location are at least partially situated within the cell, it is determined whether a geospatial coordinate of the first location is within a predetermined radius of the second location.